jenkins-x/jx-docs/content/en/blog/news/2020-jx-v3-beta.md

   * This means we can support various secret backends such as Alibaba Cloud KMS Secret Manager, Amazon Secret Manager, Azure Key Vault, Hashicorp Vault or GCP Secret Manager
   * It also means we can then check in all kubernetes resources and custom resources directly into git (apart from Kubernetes `Secrets`) so that it super easy to version, review and reason about your kubernetes resources in a GitOps way.
 * built in [TLS and DNS](/v3/admin/guides/tls_dns/) support along with [Heath](/v3/admin/guides/health/) reporting and visualising via [kuberhealthy](https://github.com/Comcast/kuberhealthy)
+* we now have an [LTS distribution](/v3/admin/guides/upgrades/lts/) which lets you switch to a much more slower cadence of releases of Jenkins X

 In general Jenkins X 3.x is now much simpler and more flexible.
 It supports [lots more platforms than before](/v3/admin/) and should be easy to extend and configure for other platforms too.